 Need a real-life example to prove it?
 Expedia eliminated just ONE field, but this resulted in conversions that created a $12 million profit.
 If you are wondering which one they eliminated – it was the company name field.
 Yes, only that.
 And the field that isn’t really crucial to businesses, anyways.

 But to see a more, shall we say, aesthetically pleasing simple contact form in action, check out Mostly Serious.
 The clean, organized form matches their minimal aesthetic and creates an easy communication experience for users.

 Website That Does It Well: Grain & Mortar

 Make sure your visitors have an easy time getting in touch with you and provide them with an intuitive experience.
 Put everything out there so they can see it within the first few seconds of landing on your website, and then use calls to action to help guide them.

 Give your visitors clear and concise directions so that they don’t waste a lot of time thinking about what to do next -- just like Grain & Mortar does on their contact page.
 Their CTA is simple – tell us about your business.
 However, while Grain & Mortar is a great positive example of a CTA within a contact web page, it’s also a negative example for their getting in touch section.
 They ask for people’s phone number, and here’s why that’s a bad idea.

-If people have to share their phone number and wait for a call, they will often just leave the contact us page.
+If people have to share their business phone number and wait for a call, they will often just leave the contact us page.
 In fact, 37 percent of people are found to abandon the contact us page when they are prompted for their telephone number.
 When Expedia put the word optional next to the phone number field, they doubled their conversion rate – from 42.6 percent to 80 percent!